MarioMustapic/DummyCatalogue/README.md

-# Weather app.
+# DummyCatalogue.

-Project is made as test in React and TS.
+Project is made in React and TS, as test of catalogue, using DummyJSON API : https://dummyjson.com/

 ---